-Starting with v1.2, the TigerGraph MultiGraph service, an add-on option, supports logical partitions of one unified master graph.
-Each partition is treated as an independent graph, with its own set of user privileges.
-Graphs can overlap, to create a shared data space.
+The TigerGraph MultiGraph service, an add-on option, supports logical partitions of one unified global graph.
+Each partition is treated as an independent local graph, with its own set of user privileges.
+Local graphs can overlap, to create a shared data space.